austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Fulfilled user stories for pomodoro clock project

 **Thoughts**: Only one more project left for the front end certification!

+### Day 31: August 21, 2017

+**Today's Progress**: Fulfilled user stories for the simon project

+**Thoughts**: Now I just need to find out a way to submit my projects to FCC...Looks like I need to make a separate repo for each project if I want to use GitHub Pages...